mucbuc/cstar/README.md

 # !!!WIP!!! dont use !!! cstar
 c++ source integration tool

+## What problem cstar solves?
+When writing source to be distributed I can
+1) specify files to include and hope that users get the right ones, for every update
+2) ship a gyp file which could generate something that could maybe be integrated

+Or *provide integration with popular build systems* via cstar

 ## objective
 cstar generates project include files for common build systems ([gyp](https://gyp.gsrc.io/index.md), [qmake](http://doc.qt.io/qt-4.8/qmake-manual.html), [cmake](https://cmake.org/)) from JSON project definition files